caltechlibrary/OH-demo/README.md

 Usage
 -----

-To render on GitHub, simply make changes to index.Rmd or events.csv, and the GitHub action will render the new page.
+To render on GitHub, simply make changes to index.Rmd, and the GitHub action will render the new page.
 If you're renderign locally, click the Knit button in RStudio.